OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/container-registries/oracle-cloud-infrastructure-registry.md

 ---
 title: Oracle Cloud Infrastructure Container Registry
-description: How to add an Oracle Cloud Infrastructure Container Registry as an Octopus feed
+description: How to add an Oracle Cloud Infrastructure (OCI) Container Registry as an Octopus feed
 position: 90
 ---